wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/combine_node.md

 The maximum duration of time that two incoming points can be apart and still be considered to be equal in time.
-The joined data point&#39;s time will be rounded to the nearest multiple of the tolerance duration.
+The time of the joined data point will be rounded to the nearest multiple of the tolerance duration.